 Meet our charismatic Cheetah!

-Monarto Zoo is home to 17 Cheetahs, four males and 13 females.
+Monarto Zoo is home to 15 Cheetahs, three males and 12 females.
 Each Cheetah plays an important role within the zoo as well as to the greater region.

 Saadani, one of our males, was born in 2011 and arrived at Monarto Zoo from the Netherlands in 2013.
 He plays a very important role in introducing new Cheetah genetics into the region, and we were thrilled when he welcomed his first litter of cubs in March 2018.

-Nakula, who was born in 2005, is one of our most successful breeding females.
-In June 2012, Nakula surprised us all with the birth of a singleton cub who we named Kwatile.
-As singleton cubs have a low survival rate, the decision was made to hand-rear Kwatile.
-Kwatile has developed into a beautiful Cheetah with a cheeky, playful personality.
+In June 2012, female Kwatile was born, not as part of a litter but on her own.
+As singleton cubs have a low survival rate, the decision was made for our dedicated team to hand-rear her.
+Everything went well and Kwatile has developed into a beautiful Cheetah with a cheeky, playful personality.